-The clinical activity of the Unit for hand surgery covers the entire area of competence of osteo-articular, muscle-tendon, nerve, vascular, skin of the hand and wrist diseases and conditions and performs both elective and traumatic procedures.
+The clinical activity of the Department of Hand Surgery covers the entire area of competence of osteo-articular, muscle-tendon, nerve, vascular, skin of the hand and wrist diseases and conditions and performs both elective and traumatic procedures.
 The Department, headed by Dr. Giorgio Pivato, performs 1,500 surgeries and sees over 5,500 patients each year.

 The team uses arthroscopic surgery, microsurgery, and prosthetic surgery as sophisticated surgical techniques.